Where does litter come from?

 Did you know you can join over 1700 volunteers and sign up to become a Keep It Tidy Volunteer.

 You have to be over 16 to apply, so let who’s looking after you at home know about the scheme and sign up to go litter picking with your family.

 This way if you see a discarded crisp packet, can, bottle or any litter when out and about, you can pick it up (with your litter picker!)

 - Spread the word!

 Make sure all your family and friends know that it is not ok to drop litter!

-- Organise a school litter pick
+- Organise a litter patrol!